Matrix De Rham complex and quantum A-infinity algebras: Noncommutative AKSZ formalism.

 from the free associative algebra generated by $(\Pi V)^{dual}$.
 This space can be interpreted as the functor of points of $Spec\left( Free(\Pi V)^{dual}\right) $ over simple associative \emph{super} algebra $q(N)$.

-Next, interpret the even scalar product on $V$ as even symplectic 2-form on $ Spec\left( Free(\Pi V)^{dual}\right) $, and interpret the odd trace on $q(N)$ as integral with respect to the odd volume element.
-Therefore their tensor product, defining the odd symplectic structure on $q(N)\otimes \Pi V$, is the analogue of the odd symplectic structure on space of maps $f:\Sigma \rightarrow X$:
+Next, interpret the even scalar product on $V$ as an even symplectic 2-form on $Spec\left( Free(\Pi V)^{dual}\right) $, and interpret the odd trace $otr$ on $q(N)$ as a kind of integral with respect to the odd volume element.
+Therefore their tensor product, defining the odd symplectic structure on $ q(N)\otimes \Pi V$, is the analogue of the odd symplectic structure on space of maps $f:\Sigma \rightarrow X$: